layer5io/layer5/CONTRIBUTING.md

 ## Newcomers Guide

-To help you get started on contributing to the Layer5 projects, we made a newcomers guide to make contributions easier for new folks like you!
-Refer the [newcomers guide](https://layer5.io/community/newcomers) for the resources and tutorials to help you get started!
+To help you get started on contributing to Layer5 projects, refer to the [Layer5 Newcomers Guide](https://layer5.io/community/newcomers), which aims to make contributions easier for new folks like you!
+See the resources and tutorials to help you get started.

 ## Style Guide

 The Layer5 website is hosted in this repository and is built using Gatsbyjs.
-Before opening a pull request, please review the [design doc](https://docs.google.com/document/d/1rvUZy2_S1a2_14BAQIg6b9cMhUuu04kYzkOPDPaPptI/edit#) to know more about the functioning of the website.
-Once a pull request has been submitted, a preview deployment will be built and made available to you on your PR.
+Before opening a pull request, please review the [design doc](https://docs.google.com/document/d/1rvUZy2_S1a2_14BAQIg6b9cMhUuu04kYzkOPDPaPptI/edit#) to learn more about the structure of the website.
+Once a pull request has been submitted, a preview deployment will be built and made available to you and other contributors on your PR to review.

-## Documentation and Site Discussions
+## Discussion Forum

-Join the [#websites](https://layer5io.slack.com/archives/C015QJKUMPU) channel on our slack to discuss about new features, site improvements, enhancement in user experience, and on any other improvements in the documentation.
+Join the [discussion forum](https://discuss.layer5.io/c/landscape/7) (the Landscape topic is appropriate for all layer5.io questions) to discuss suggested new features, possible bugs, enhancement in user experience, and on any other aspects of the site.
+The discussion forum is our preferred method of communication, you can, however, also inquire in the [#websites](https://layer5io.slack.com/archives/C015QJKUMPU) channel in the Layer5 Slack workspace.

-# Contributing to Layer5's Code
+# Contributing to Layer5 Projects

-If you want to start contributing to the project's code, please follow these guidelines before creating a pull request:
+Please follow these steps and note these guidelines to begin contributing:

-  - First step is to set up the local development environment.
+1. First step is to set up the local development environment.
 See [this](#how-to-contribute) on how to do the same.
-  - Bug fixes are always welcome.
+1. Bug fixes are always welcome.
 Start by reviewing the [list of bugs](https://github.com/layer5io/layer5/labels/kind%2Fbug).
-  - A good way to easily start contributing is to pick and work on a [good first issue](https://github.com/layer5io/layer5/labels/good%20first%20issue).
+1. A good way to easily start contributing is to pick and work on a [good first issue](https://github.com/layer5io/layer5/labels/good%20first%20issue).
 We try to make these issues as clear as possible and provide basic info on how the code should be changed, and if something is unclear feel free to ask for more information on the issue.
-  - We regularly discuss about new issues to work on in our [#websites](https://layer5io.slack.com/archives/C015QJKUMPU) channel on slack.
+1. We regularly discuss about new issues to work on in our [discussion forum](https://discuss.layer5.io/c/landscape/7)and in the [#websites](https://layer5io.slack.com/archives/C015QJKUMPU) channel.
 Feel free to join and discuss about any issue or any idea that you may have.

-# Contributing to Layer5's Docs
+# Contributing to Layer5's Blogs

-If you'd like to contribute to the docs then following is a brief list of what and how you can contribute to it.
-In case, if you don't have anything to write on as of now then hop on to our [#blog-kitchen](https://layer5io.slack.com/archives/C0210TZRF88) and we shall find you a topic to write on.
+If you'd like to contribute a post to the layer5.io/blog, please open an issue and suggest a topic.
+If you don't have a topic, then hop into the [#blog-kitchen](https://layer5io.slack.com/archives/C0210TZRF88) channel, and we'll help you find one.

+# Common Types of Site Contributions

+The following list of instructions pertain to commonplace site updates by contributors.

 ## Adding a Blog Post